Developer(s) – Splash Damage

 Storyline – 0/10

 The story of Brink revolves around two different factions warring with each other over a man-made floating island called the Ark; the Ark Security faction looking to maintain control over the island, and the Resistance faction looking to protect the Ark’s many refugees, and distribute scarce resources equally.
 The way I see it, I would have been happy enough if the developers had left it at that, and just had nothing more than a basic premise.
-But one of very few side quests involve uncovering a lot of the back story of the faction leaders, despite the great lack of character and plot development throughout.
+But one of very few side quests involves uncovering a lot of the back story of the faction leaders, despite the great lack of character and plot development throughout.

 Originality – 2/10

-The different jobs and extensive character customisation options throughout the game do provide players with a little bit of variety, but most innovations the developers tried to make just made the game stand out for all the wrong reasons.
+The different jobs and extensive character customization options throughout the game do provide players with a little bit of variety, but most innovations the developers tried to make just made the game stand out for all the wrong reasons.
 If they truly wanted to make a game that had a positive impact on the industry in terms of change to gameplay, they needed to get the basics right first.
-Unfortunately for Splash Damage, id Software would release Rage later on that year, which posthumously blow Brink out of the water, and leave Splash Damage to wallow in video game obscurity.
+Unfortunately for Splash Damage, id Software would release Rage later on that year, which would posthumously blow Brink out of the water, and leave Splash Damage to wallow in video game obscurity.

 To sum up, Brink is a grotesque mess of a game, and I wouldn’t even recommend it in the event of gamers having played every other FPS out there, and who still yearn for more of the same.
-If handled properly, the game may have been even a little bit more than what it turned out to be, but for me in particular, there are far too many errors present for me to either take it seriously, or draw any kind of valid entertainment value from it.
+If handled properly, the game may have been even a little bit more than what it turned out to be, but for me in particular, there are far too many errors present for me to either take it seriously or draw any kind of valid entertainment value from it.